Alxfndz/Alxfndz/README.md

 ### Hi there, I'm Alex! 👋

-#### -🎓📊 I am currently studying Economics at Florida State University.
+#### -🎓📊 I'm an undergraduate Economics student at Florida State Universty.🏹

 #### -💻💹 I am passionate about all things Data, Volatility, Combat Sports and Capital Markets.